decc/computer-speak/discussion_Two.md

 	A couple of points.
 First, in the definition, we made up *two* new
 	identifiers: `patronise-dave` and `s`.
 (Racket is pretty liberal about what characters can occur in identifiers.
-Minus signs are fine, for example.)
+Hyphens are fine, for example.)
 	`patronise-dave` was bound to a function; the rest of the definition explains to Racket what the function actually does.